guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

    :width: 800
    :alt: ds9 rectified image zoom

-In the ``obsid1345refined_work`` subdirectory you should also find a new file named ``crosscorrelation.pdf`` which contains a graphical summary of the cross-correlation process.
+In the ``obsid_0001041345_refined_work`` subdirectory you should also find a new file named ``crosscorrelation.pdf`` which contains a graphical summary of the cross-correlation process.
 In particular, you have an individual plot for each slitlet showing the cross-correlation function:

+.. howto:
+   convert -density 200 crosscorrelation.pdf[118] 0001041345_crosscorrelation0.png
+   convert -density 200 crosscorrelation.pdf[119] 0001041345_crosscorrelation1.png
+   convert -density 200 crosscorrelation.pdf[120] 0001041345_crosscorrelation2.png
+   convert -density 200 crosscorrelation.pdf[163] 0001041345_crosscorrelation3.png

 .. image:: images/0001041345_crosscorrelation0.png
    :width: 800